camilomesa/Customer-Segmentation-and-Acquisition/README.md

 ## Results
 The file `Report.pdf` contains a summary of the results and the Jupyter notebooks detailed analysis of the results explanation of the methods.
-This [medium post](https://mesag-camilo.medium.com/customer-segmentation-report-for-arvato-financial-solutions-5cba34d40c3a) alos presents a summary of the results and methods of this project.
+This [medium post](https://mesag-camilo.medium.com/customer-segmentation-report-for-arvato-financial-solutions-5cba34d40c3a) also presents a summary of the results and methods of this project.